-The right to die isn't about normalizing death; it's about normalizing dignity in death.
-It's about offering compassion, choice, and the simple, radical belief that individuals are the ultimate experts on their own suffering.
+The right to die normalizes dignity in death-offering compassion, choice, and the belief that individuals are the ultimate experts on their own suffering.

 The right to die shall be recognized as a fundamental human right.
 Individuals facing terminal illness, unbearable suffering, or irreversible decline shall have the legal option to seek medically assisted dying, with strict safeguards to ensure informed, voluntary consent.